Contents of this chapter

 So those were the only two times, during a couple dozen years over which I wrote hundreds of postings for their blog, when O’Reilly managers took out observations because they went against the company’s business interests.
 I don’t mind that at all.
 I realize that hard-hitting and insightful reportage is like sending a shopping cart full of merchandise careening down the aisle of a retail store.
 If someone has put an item in your way without telling you, it can get hit.

 But what about the correctness of my writing, in my own judgment?
-Do I regret anything I put in my blog postings, journals articles, or conference presentations?
+Do I regret anything I put in my blog postings, journal articles, or conference presentations?
 Yes, three times.
 One concerns a misunderstanding of statistical techniques, which I describe elsewhere.
 Another was an article I hastily wrote about a particular patent dispute without adequate research; I received a lot of criticism and took the article down.
 The third one concerns a policy recommendation I put in an early article of mine about encryption, which I’ll describe here.

 Digital encryption has scared the security forces of all countries since Whitfield Diffie and Martin Hellman figured out how to do it right in the 1970s (and their system has never been proven ineffective—only particular implementations can be broken).
 Every few years, some security agency suggests that encryption be banned entirely, or weakened in some complicated way that the agency thinks they can push through because it’s too confusing to alarm the public and draw criticism.
 Sometimes they claim that criminals won’t get in between the private sender and recipient, but only the beneficent agencies as “trusted third parties”.